CompilerFrontiers/CompilerFrontiers.github.io/pages/2024/call_for_papers.md

 Topics of interest include, but are not limited to:

 * Compiler extensions for HPC, HPDC, IoT, Cloud, and Edge computing
-* Compiler design for low power environments
+* Compiler design for low-power environments
 * Compiler design for extreme parallelism
 * Compiler optimizations and optimization frameworks
 * Compiler optimizations for high-level abstractions
+* Extensions to support analog computing
+* Extensions to support neuromorphic computing
+* Extensions to support computation with chemical reaction networks (CRNs)
+* Extensions for emerging memory technologies (near and in-memory computing)
 * Extensions to existing compiler frameworks: CLANG, GCC, MLIR, LLVM, etc.
 * Template meta-programming constructs
 * Domain-specific language compilers